-Here are 5 trends that will definitely influence the pet industry this year and take on new and more meaningful shapes in the years ahead:
+These are 5 trends that will definitely influence the pet industry in 2020, taking on new and more meaningful shapes in the years ahead:

 1. Pet food products with clean labels and full transparency are the winners